sandesh2526/java-prep/Things.md

 The memory in java is allocated at runtime and it is handled by the Java Garbage Collector, which takes care of memory management.

 ### Object Oriented
-Everything in java is a object except from the primitive data types which are high performance nonobjects.
+Everything in java is a object except from the primitive data types which are high performance non-objects.

 ### Multithreded
-Java supports multithreading which allows you to use resources efficiently.
+Java supports multithreading which allows you to use cpu resoures efficiently.

 ## How Java Works